Lee Stone - Campbell River Storm

 Brad Tippett - Peninsula Panthers - Head Coach and Director of Hockey Operations

-Brad hopes to build on the continual improvement and growth as he enters his fifth season behind the bench with the Panthers.
+Brad hopes to build on the continual improvement and growth as he enters his sixth season behind the bench with the Panthers.
 Brad enjoyed success as a player with the Prince Albert Raiders – Centennial Cup Finalist in 1978 and Champions in 1979.
 Four years with the University of Michigan Wolverines were followed by two seasons with the Winnipeg Jets AHL affiliates; Sherbrooke Jets and Fort Wayne Komets.
 Following his playing career he moved into coaching and management serving as Head Coach of the Prince Albert AAA Midget Raiders, Asst Coach with the WHL Prince Albert Raiders, GM of the Prince Albert Raiders and Head Coach/Director Of Hockey Operations for the WHL Regina Pats.
 However, he will tell you coaching his two sons (Chase and Barrett) through minor hockey was definitely his most gratifying experience.

 Brad took full advantage of the renowned University of Michigan Business School graduating with a Bachelor of Business Administration with a double major in accounting and finance.
 In 1993 he decided to leave the hockey world and spent 20 years as a VP and Investment Advisor with RBC Dominion Securities.
 He recently “unretired’ and has joined Raymond James.